tinypigdotcom/clpm/README.md

 along with this program.
 If not, see http://www.gnu.org/licenses/ .

 ## Todo
-1. add additional functionality in documentation: p cp, p mv, af, p ?search, f -, f multiple
+1. Add tests to cover all functionality
-1. INSTALLER!!
+1. Create installer
+1. Docs should cover same material between 'p --help' and 'README.md'
+1. Create video documenting use
+1. Create blog post based on documentation

+## Detailed Usage

-### Get help, see usage
+### Get help

     $ z # or p --help or f --help or x --help etc Command Line Program Managers (clpm) v1.0
     Help commands: